 - 2 cups water

-- Place spinach, kale, mint, avocado, lemon juice, and water in a high-powered blender.
-Add ice cubes last.
+- Add your spinach, kale, mint, avocado, lemon juice, and water to a high-powered blender.
+Add the ice cubes last.

-- Blend on the smoothie setting or on high speed until mixture is smooth.
+- Blend on high speed until the mixture is smooth.